rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 ## Example Web-Shop Application

 To begin with, we have to pick an application of our choice which works with an Ingress configuration.
-These applications mostly provide an user interface via a web browser and using Ingress to route traffic to their backend services.
+These applications mostly provide an user interface via a web browser which is exposed via Ingress.

 A couple of popular and demo-proven example applications like e.g. Yelb or the ACME Fitness app can be found on [William Lam's](https://williamlam.com/) blog post: [Interesting Kubernetes application demos](https://williamlam.com/2020/06/interesting-kubernetes-application-demos.html).